Student Guide Program

 Student guides meet every Friday afternoon during the academic year to learn about the Center’s collections, develop an introductory tour based on their interests, and take trips to area museums, galleries, and artists’ studios.
 Returning student guides have an opportunity to work on an annual student-curated Art in Focus exhibition and purchase a work of art for the Center through the John F. O’Brien Acquisition Program.
 Applications are available in the summer for the upcoming academic year.

 John F. O’Brien Acquisition Program

-As a longtime Friend of British Art, John O’Brien has established an endowment in support of arts education at the Center with the specific aim of increasing undergraduates’ appreciation of, and commitment to, the arts by involving them in the acquisition process.
-The fund will be used to support both the purchase of artworks for the Center and the students’ involvement in their acquisition, including research and travel.
+As a longtime Friend of British Art, John O’Brien established an endowment in 2014 to support arts education at the Center.
+The endowment aims to increase undergraduates’ appreciation of, and commitment to, the arts by involving them in the acquisition process.
+The fund supports both the purchase of artworks and the students’ involvement in the acquisition.